zeus-shield/zsc/README.md

 2018.02.24: add a new file db_user.sol
 2018.02.22-25: start constructing the new way of "passing string" among contracts.
 2018.02.26: add a new file plat_externalcontracts.sol
+2018.02.27-03.01: re-construct the system as the currrent size of entire compiled bin (single) file is over 70KB, which leades to oversized error when deploying to the ethereum platform
 ```